kyletress/kyletress.github.io/_posts/2017-03-09-impressions-of-rome.md

 - You won't have enough time to see it all.
 You'll have to make concessions, but that's part of visiting Rome.
 When I was researching what to see, I knew the **Capitoline Museum** was high on my list.
 I searched for how many hours to allow for a visit and came across an interesting article: A blogger wrote about how the first time he visited the Capitoline Museum he spent 3 hours.
 The second time, he spent the full day.
 The third time, he spent the whole week exploring *just this one museum*.
 - Arrange your itinerary by history: Ancient one day, renaissance another, etc. Leave at least one day for **The Vatican and its museums**.
 This worked well for me.
 - Ignore the unofficial guides around the Colosseum.
 They are ruthless and well-trained to remove you from your money.
 There are better (free) guides, unless you want to do the *Colosseum underground* tour.
 - Street hustlers will constantly proposition you.
 I actually admire their hustle.
-I was walking around the Coloseeum on the second day - fending off selfie-stick offers left and right - when it started to rain.
+I was walking around the Colosseum on the second day - fending off selfie-stick offers left and right - when it started to rain.
 Before the first drop even touched the ground the selfie-sticks were magically transformed into umbrellas.
 These guys are pros.
 Stick your headphones in and ignore them.
 - Lines to enter some sites will be long.
 I was fortunate to be in Rome during free-entrance Sunday (the first Sunday of each month), so even though it wasn't peak tourist season, the lines were long.
 Instead of waiting I walked up **Palantine Hill** and discovered a ticket for admission there also grants admission to the **Roman Forum** and the Colosseum.
 I saved a long wait, toured the Palantine Hill, and was able to return to the Colosseum in the afternoon when the line was shorter.
 - Validate your train tickets and ask the conductor for verification.
 I read a lot about train ticket validation being an issue for foreigners, but I never had a problem.
 I only had to validate Leonardo Express train tickets to and from the airport.
 - Travel to and from the airport is simple.
 I opted for the easier but more expensive direct method: the **Leonardo Express** (€15.00).
 There's also a cheaper local train which makes a few stops enroute to **Termini**.